Theralley/MasterThesis/README.md

 		export DISPLAY=:0

-	Have to do this every time you close WSL
+	Have to do this every time you close WSL or restart windows.
+Start Xlaunch when restart windows. export DISPLAY=:0 always when restart WSl.

 Step 3 - First testrun